canada-ca/canada-ca.github.io/_posts/2020-03-06-new-design-system.md

 * a writing style guide
 * guidance on branding

 There are a lot of great examples to start from.
-Large Canadian companies like Shopify as well as other governments like the UK and Australia, have launched successful design systems.
+Large Canadian companies like Shopify, as well as other governments like the UK and Australia, have launched successful design systems.

 ## Why we need a Government of Canada design system